walles/loadviz/README.md

 ## Releasing a new version of the macOS status bar app

+1. `git tag macos-1.2.3`, where `1.2.3` is the new version number.
+For version number inspiration, do just `git tag | cat` first.
-1. In Xcode, at the top of the screen, select "LoadViz"
+1. In Xcode, at the top of the screen, select "LoadViz -> Any Mac"
 1. In the menu bar, select "Product" -> "Archive"
-1. In the new Archives screen, right click your new build and "Show in Finder"
+1. In the new Archives screen, right click the icon of your new build and "Show in Finder"
-1. Right click the `.xcarchive` file and select "Show Package Contents"
+1. In the Finder, right click the `.xcarchive` file and select "Show Package Contents"
-1. In the new Finder window, find your release build under "Products" -> "Applications"
+1. In the new Finder window, find your release build under "Products" -> "Applications".
+Drag LoadViz.app to the desktop.
+1. `tar cjf LoadViz-1.2.3.tar.bz2 LoadViz.app`, make sure to get the version number right
+1. `git push --tags`
+1. [Create a new release on GitHub][create new release].
+Attach the `.tar.bz2` file from the previous step.

 ## TODO

-- Release the first public version on GitHub
 - Package using HomeBrew
 - Stop using CPU when the menu bar isn't visible
 - Add a screenshot to the top of the README.md file, close to the explanation of